Your browser is not optimized for viewing this website.

 Modality:

 This is a hybrid course that leverages the Canvas learning management system for online, self-directed didactic instruction and moderated discussion, combined with face-to-face, instructor-led field trips.
-The online component features interactive lectures, guided readings, and reflective assignments, while the field trips provide direct, practical experience in real-word apiary settings.
+The online component features video lectures, guided readings, and reflective assignments, while the field trips provide direct, practical experience in real-word apiary settings.

 Class Size: